Overview of SAP ERP

 The SAP ERP Financials covers internal and external financial accounting, corporate governance, treasury and receivables management.

 The SAP component CO (Controlling) supports the internal accounting of a company.
-It allows the collection of economically important information based on the cost, performance and investment calculation.
+It allows the collection of economically important information based on cost, performance and investment calculation.

 SAP ERP Financials is also responsible for other important tasks, e.g. the creation and planning of financial resources (Treasury), as well as the securing of liquidity through receivables management.

 SAP ERP HCM (Human Capital Management) helps companies manage processes concerning their employees.
 Each employee is saved with a so-called infotype record.
 This record contains all important information about the employee, as well as their job title within the company.
 SAP ERP HCM can also record an employee’s working hours and create their payrolls.
 The entire course of training and further education for employees is also covered.

 © 2020.
 SAP SE or an SAP affiliate company.
 All rights reserved.
 Used with permission of SAP SE.

 Special modules in detail

 Now let’s look at the top layer of the SAP Enterprise Suite: the SAP modules.
 These partly overlap with the functions from SAP ERP.
 However, these modules offer a wider range of functions to address a business’s more specific needs.